-It does this by providing a tool for communicating a coherent model of educational delivery for all our online learning.
+It provides a tool for communicating a coherent model of educational delivery for all our online learning.
 The framework was designed with three key purposes in mind:

-With very varied experience in online delivery across the university’s 24,000 students and 5,000 staff, at least 1,500 of whom are involved in teaching, it was vital that communications about the framework catered for all levels of experience.
+Communications about the framework need to cater to varied experience levels in online delivery across the university’s 24,000 students and 5,000 staff, at least 1,500 of whom are involved in teaching.

 To ensure the framework was meaningful across the whole range of teaching contexts, we created the “Team of 25” to support its implementation.

-Comprising nominated representatives from each of the 25 schools across the university, the Team of 25’s role is to interpret key messages in the framework into manageable and discipline-appropriate actions that can be rolled out at school and programme level.
+Comprising nominated representatives from each of the 25 schools across the university, the team’s role is to interpret key messages in the framework into manageable and discipline-appropriate actions that can be rolled out at school and programme level.

 This model has proved an outstanding success in terms of reach and impact of the framework across the university.

 Engagement with students was integral to the creation of the framework and the implementation model.
-Student focus groups helped define and refine the framework, not least in the creation of the Four Lenses, which offers the student perspective.
+Student focus groups helped define and refine the framework, not least in the creation of the four lenses, which offer the student perspective.
 This key element of the framework encourages staff to reflect on how students will experience their teaching.
 Students have co-led webinars and are full members of the project board.